The history of unique hotel

 - On the third floor the reading room was accommodated with a large library; the latest issues of newspapers and magazines were delivered there.
 At the moment this room belongs to the Classic Suite.

 - The October Revolution dramatically changed the hotel's fate.
 In March 1918, the hotel became home to the first Soviet government.
 During the hasty repair work that was going on at the Kremlin, which had been damaged by artillery fire during the fighting in October 1917, it was decided to accommodate Vladimir Lenin in room 107 at Hotel National.
 Lenin and Nadezda Krupskaya spent seven days at the National.
-Now this suite belongs to the Classic Suite.
-In addition to Vladimir Lenin the National accommodated other soviet leaders - Trotsky and Dzerzhinsky.
+Now this suite belongs to Kremlin Suites.
+In addition to Vladimir Lenin the National Hotel accommodated other soviet leaders - Trotsky and Dzerzhinsky.

 - Once the Soviet government moved into the Kremlin, it was decided to keep using the Hotel for its original purpose, but it was given a new name with the spirit of the times.
 The National became the First House of Soviets.